niiloemil/MicroManipulator/readme.md

 All other parts can be printed with 0.2mm or 0.25mm layer height and regular speed.
 The endeffector requires a little bit of support, which is easy to peel of for this simple geometry.

 ### ✨ Examples

+Below you find some examples of the translation stage in action.
+But there are many more possible usecases to be discovered...

 <div style="display: flex;">
     <img src="images/Example_FiberCoupling.jpg" alt="Example 1" width="30%">